WHAT WE DO

 The Jersey Law Commission is an independent body set up by the States of Jersey in 1996 to identify and examine aspects of law with a view to their development and reform.

-- the repeal of obsolete and unnecessary enactments
+recommend repeal of obsolete and unnecessary enactments

-- the reductions of the number of separate enactments
+reduce of the number of separate enactments

 Our recommendations are considered by the Government of Jersey and the assembly of the States of Jersey.

 The Commissioners are unpaid; we work on the reform projects part-time.